 - The Shepherd School District was ordered to close to in person instruction on March 15, 2020, under an executive order issued by then-Governor Bullock.
 Districts were provided a two week period of time during which they could remain fully closed to instruction of any kind while developing a plan for remote instruction required by the Governor. - Although our district was authorized to remain closed, we quickly mobilized and began remote instruction during the timeframe when we were authorized to remain closed.
 Thereafter, our district continued pursuant to a reopening plan approved by the Governor beginning March 30, 2020. - 2.
 On April 22, 2020, then-Governor Bullock lifted his Stay at Home Order, and Announced a Plan to Begin Phased Reopening of Montana.
 As part of that plan, effective May 7, 2020, all schools were provided the option to return to inclassroom teaching at the discretion of local school boards. - Our school district finished the 2019-2021 school year through remote instruction.
 During the 2020-21 school year, our means of operation have included: - i.
 In person Our K-12 campus was open all year with on-site instruction available to families. - ii.
 Hybrid We had a remote learning option for any student who was quarantined due to exposure to COVID or having tested positive to COVID.
 Elementary K-5 students had a check in process set up where they would check in with school staff and received online instructions for their education.
 Middle and High school students, grade 6-12 checked in and attended classes electronically for the day to receive instruction. - iii.
-Offsite- Families were given the option to go fully remote if that was what worked best for their family situation. - 3.
+Offsite- Families were given the option to go fully remote if that was what worked best for their family situation.
+Families were no longer given the option of remote learning for the 2022-2023 school year.
+We will no longer have a remote learning option for the 2023-2024 school year. - 3.
 Our district developed a plan for reopening to in person instruction, with contingencies, and we implemented that plan for the 2020-21 school year.
-The reopening plan, details regarding which are provided below, included adoption of various model policies provided by the Montana School Boards Association under its 1900 Series, including model policies aligned with CDC guidance
+The reopening plan, details regarding which are provided below, included adoption of

-- regarding mitigation strategies to limit exposure to and transmission of COVID-19 in school settings. - Our district has finished the 2020-21 school year strong, having provided high quality learning opportunities to the students in our community in safe and effective learning environments. - 5.
+- various model policies provided by the Montana School Boards Association under its 1900 Series, including model policies aligned with CDC guidance regarding mitigation strategies to limit exposure to and transmission of COVID-19 in school settings. - 4.
+Our district has finished the 2020-22 23 school years strong, having provided high quality learning opportunities to the students in our community in safe and effective learning environments. - 5.
 We embraced a fundamental principle of providing extensive transparency to our community throughout the above timeframe.
 We publicly noticed, held meetings regarding, and provided extensive opportunities for our community to provide us with feedback regarding the School District's plans and we carefully considered such feedback in developing and refining the School District's plans throughout the last 14-15 months.